vincentsels/addressing-in-email/README.md

 #### Only put the person you expect an action from in the 'to' field

-A recipient of an email should know whether an action or response is expected from him or her just by looking at whether he appears in the 'to' field (and is addressed in the mail body).
+A recipient of an email should know whether an action or response is expected from him or her just by looking at whether he or she appears in the 'to' field (and is addressed in the mail body).

 #### Use the 'CC' field for other people who you know are interested